What are they and how are they useful for genealogists?

 Family sources may help you with these questions.
 However, many databases that include records on individuals are searchable by name (so you may not need to know regiment, etc. depending on how common the name is that you are looking for).

 While many military records have been digitized and indexed online, there are many more that are only available in physical archives.
-However this is an area that is being developed particularly fast so do keep checking to see if what you are interested in has been made available online or plan a trip to that particular archive of interest!
+However this is an area that is being developed particularly fast so do keep checking to see if what you are interested in has been made available online or if you need to plan a trip to a particular archive of interest!

 A few research tasks

 Try out some databases containing information on military, civil and church records through answering the questions posed in the document which can be found below in the Downloads section.
 These tasks are totally optional.
 They use free online databases so no subscriptions are required, we’ve not specified the databases to use for certain questions this time for an extra challenge.
 We suggest discussing your answers in your Study Group’s discussion area - to access that, click on the Study Group icon at the top of the page.